phoenix-rtos/phoenix-rtos-doc/libc/functions/g/geteuid.not-impl.md

 ## Description

-The `getegid()` function shall return the effective group ID of the calling process.
-The `getegid()` function shall not modify `errno`.
+The `geteuid()` function shall return the effective user ID of the calling process.
+The `geteuid()` function shall not modify `errno`.

 ## Return value

-The `getegid()` function shall always be successful and no return value is reserved to indicate an error.
+The `geteuid()` function shall always be successful and no return value is reserved to indicate an error.

 ## Errors

 No errors are defined.

 ## Tests